How to Type Roman Numerals on an iPhone

-“Seven hundred and fifty-three” is not the only way to write 753 with letters.
+Struggling to type Roman numerals on your iPhone for chapters, dates or fancy numbering to show off your classical knowledge?
+“Seven hundred and fifty-three” is not the only way to write 753 with letters after all.
 Roman numbers let you do the same more succinctly.
-Need to enter such a Roman numeral, for chapter numbers or a date perhaps?
 Find out here how to type Roman numerals on an iPhone.

 First, How Not to Get Clipped